 Join the Information Technology and Innovation Foundation (ITIF) and the XR Association for the second annual AR/VR Policy Conference.

 Insights from Social Media for Safety in the Metaverse

-Join ITIF for a discussion about user safety in social XR, including upcoming challenges and how to protect children and teenagers on these platforms.
+View ITIF's virtual discussion about user safety in social XR, including upcoming challenges and how to protect children and teenagers on these platforms.